 However, Parin controls extremely well, with incredibly fluid animation that bring a real spring to her steps.
 When it comes to combat, she’s not quite as graceful her drill attacks are short ranged, and it’s often easy to get caught up on combos that take too long to finish.
 It’s not quite to the level of Falcom’s other action-RPGs like the Ys games, but it’s functional and it’s not really the main focus of the game anyway.

 The quality of the level design is mixed, though.
 The Potato Ruins area, which opens the game, is visually dull in spite of its cute name, boxily constructed with ninety degree angles which make it feel like a 3D game from 1996 instead of 2004.
 Later stages show more variety, at least, even they are standard fantasy game locales like caves, forests and mountains.
 The exception to this is the Eggplant Caverns, a bioluminescent cave filled with glowing walls and odd creatures that look like living, walking computer chips.
-Otherwise, the sterile landscapes rarely compliment the colorful character designs, which is really Gurumin‘s only true weakpoint.

 There are some other minor issues too.
 Parin moves a little slowly too, as the game could’ve used a proper run button instead of the short dashes.
 Plus the fact that you need to destroy everything, including all of the random pots scattered about, in order to get the best ranking, is sure to drive completionists nuts, because it makes this aspect more tedious than it should be.
 Certain areas also require solving puzzles to enter, which straddle the line between being simple and annoying.

-Compared to Falcom’s other action-RPGs, Gurumin is a little on the simple side, and while there are higher difficulty levels, they don’t do much other than making enemies stronger – the core game is still pretty straightforward.
+Compared to many of Falcom’s other action-RPGs, Gurumin is a little on the easy side, and while there are higher difficulty levels, they don’t do much other than making enemies stronger – the core game is still pretty straightforward.
 It is dated in some respects, but Parin is such a great character, and all of the monsters and phantoms so weirdly likable, with tons of silly dialogue, that it’s a ton of fun to spend time in their world.

 While initially released on the PC, Gurumin was ported in the PSP in 2007, adding the subtitle “A Monstrous Adventure” to the English release.
 Despite the lower resolution, the visuals make the transfer relatively well, despite some noticeably lower quality textures and degraded shadows.
 Most of the animation during gameplay also runs at a lower framerate than the action, which makes movement look (though not feel) a little choppier.
 In order to fit the widescreen aspect ratio, the top and bottom of the screens are cut off, rather than zooming out the action, which not only feels cramped but makes the camera issues during boss fights even worse.
 The GUI has been substantially simplified, including the deletion of the mini-map and rhythm meter – you still gain critical hits if you match the music, you just don’t get a visual indication anymore.
 A handful of new costumes have been added too, like a Santa Claus outfit.
 The PSP version localized into English in 2008 by Mastiff Games.
 The voice acting is generally decent and captures most of the goofiness of the original – Amber Hood does a great job as Parin – though Japanese voices can be activated with a code.